 Larval Hostplant(s): Prefers Cassia species, of which Partridge Pea and Wild Senna (C. fasciculata and C. marilandica) occur in Nebraska.

-Habitat: As a stray it might be found anywhere but it has been found to congregate around extensive stands of hostplants.
+Habitat: It has been found to congregate around extensive stands of hostplants.